 Don’t forget to add your goat cheese butter on top!
 And that’s it!
 Unless…

-You want something extra? *Gasp* we thought you’d never ask!
+Do you want something extra? *Gasp* we thought you’d never ask!

-Smoky flavor is one thing, but cheesy butter smoke?
+The smoky flavor is one thing, but cheesy butter smoke?
 Sign me up!
 Here’s what you do.
 Don’t sear your T-bone steak to finish.

 Instead, sear it for a good 1 to 2 minutes then BAKE IT.
 But…bake it with the goat cheese butter.
 How’s that for a T-bone!